Tips for Working with Cowork

 How (Method) "From file sales-2026.xlsx, column B=date, D=amount"

-Output (Result) "Create a new Excel file with separate sheets per month, including a Pivot Table and bar chart"
+Output (Output) "Create a new Excel file with separate sheets by month, including Pivot Table and bar chart"

-Compare this with a vague command like "summarize sales for me" — Cowork would have to guess where the data is, what format to use, and the output might not match your expectations.
+Compare this to a vague command like "summarize sales for me" — Cowork would have to guess where the data is, what format to use, and the output may not match expectations

 2.2 Break Large Tasks into Smaller Steps

-Instead of commanding "create the entire annual report," break it down:
+Instead of commanding "do the entire annual report," break it into:

 1. "Read all files in the Reports/ folder and tell me what data is available"